helidon-io/helidon/declarative/README.md

 A declarative programming model for Helidon.

+This document describes the implemented APIs and their integration with code generation and the Service Registry.
+For application setup and usage, see the [Helidon Declarative guide](../docs/modules/injection/declarative.md).
+Individual features retain their documented preview status and configuration limitations.

 _Declarative_: a programming model where we declare intention by annotating elements, to achieve functionality that would otherwise require significant programming effort

 Rules for Helidon Declarative:

-1. Required APIs will be part of the existing Helidon module (Annotations, support for generated code, new APIs)
+1. Required APIs belong in the corresponding Helidon feature module (annotations, support for generated code, new APIs)
-2. Annotations will use the "nested" approach we have started with builders, i.e. `@Http.Path`; the class that annotations are nested in should not be used in any other way (i.e. it should not have methods); find an alternative name if an existing class would be the best fit, or deprecate existing methods and move them elsewhere (See `FaultTolerance` vs. `Ft`)
+2. Annotations use nested namespace classes, such as `@Http.Path`, where possible.
+Existing APIs can also provide programmatic entry points, as `Metrics` and `Tx` do; security retains its existing standalone annotations.
-3. The code generation for all declarative features that are part of Helidon will be done in `declarative/codegen`, this module can have packages for each feature; as this module does not depend on any other feature module, and only triggers based on feature annotations, it is safe to collect the code generation classes together
+3. The code generation for the features listed in the declarative codegen module is in `declarative/codegen`, with packages for each feature.
+It depends on shared codegen infrastructure, not the feature runtime modules, and triggers on feature annotations.
+Foundational generators, such as Service Registry, builders, JSON binding, and Data, live in their own modules.
 4. It is forbidden to use reflection in any declarative feature; if reflection seems to be needed, replace it with code-generated type (example: fault tolerance fallback needs to invoke a fallback method, as this would require reflection, there is a generated type such as `GreetEndpoint_failingFallback__Fallback` that is named with the unique identification of the method it